Contact stationary Legendrian surfaces in $S^5$: Introduction

-One of the targets of this paper is to study pinching properties of contact stationary Legendrian surfaces in $S^5$.
+In this paper we will study pinching properties of contact stationary Legendrian surfaces in $\mathbb{S}^5$.
 To do this we first prove an equation satisfied by contact stationary Legendrian surfaces in a Sasakian Einstein manifold, which we hope will be useful in analyzing analytic properties of contact stationary Legendrian surfaces. \begin{thm} Let $L$ be a contact stationary Legendrian surface in a 5-dimensional Sasakian Einstein manifold $(M^5,\alpha,g_\alpha,J)$, then $L$ satisfies the following equation: